Lithium (medication): Pregnancy

 Lithium is a teratogen, which can cause birth defects in a small number of newborns.
 Case reports and several retrospective studies have demonstrated possible increases in the rate of a congenital heart defects (CHDs) including Ebstein's anomaly if taken during the first trimester of pregnancy.
-The risk is dose-dependent: in the 2017 AMX registry study, the risk of "any malformations" is increased by 11±152% in those taking no more than 600 mg of lithium carbonate daily, by 60±220% in those taking 601-900 mg daily, and by 222±380% in those taking more than 900 mg daily.
+The risk is dose-dependent: in the 2017 AMX registry study, the relative risk of "any malformations" is 1.11 in those taking no more than 600 mg of lithium carbonate daily, 1.60 in those taking 601-900 mg daily, and 3.22 in those taking more than 900 mg daily.
 The first two numbers do not indicate a statistically significant association.
-In a 2018 meta-analysis, there was a statistically significant 62±71% increase in congenital malformations in general, but not for cardiac malformations specifically (54±216% increase).
+In a 2018 meta-analysis, there was a statistically significant 62% increase (95% CI: 12%–133%) in congenital malformations in general, but not for cardiac malformations specifically.
 Exposure during any part of the pregnancy is associated with a slight but statistically significant increase in the risks of preterm birth and of a larger-than-usual baby at birth.

 Lithium is effective for preventing relapse during and after pregnancy.
 As the risks of stopping Lithium can be significant, patients are sometimes recommended to stay on this medicine while pregnant.
 Careful weighing of the risks and benefits should be made in consultation with a psychiatric physician.
 The relatively low teratogenic risk of lithium allows such a choice.
 The decision should be made before the start of pregnancy, as there is no reason for stopping lithium once the pregnancy has started.

 For patients who are exposed to lithium, or plan to stay on the medication throughout their pregnancy, fetal echocardiography is routinely performed to monitor for cardiac anomalies.
 Pregnancy is associated with a decrease in blood lithium levels (especially in the first and second trimesters), so more frequent monitoring with an increase in dose may be required to maintain control of symptoms.
-To prevent postpatrum psychosis, a higher blood lithium level may be desirable in the third trimester.
+To prevent postpartum psychosis, a higher blood lithium level may be desirable in the third trimester.

-While lithium is typically the most effective treatment, possible alternatives to Lithium include Lamotrigine and Second generation Antipsychotics for the treatment of acute bipolar depression or for the management of bipolar patients with normal mood during pregnancy.

 Initiating lithium immediately after delivery is also effective for preventing postpartum psychosis and postpartum bipolar relapse.
 This is an acceptable treatment option for women with a history of psychosis limited to the postpartum period.
 For women with diagnosed bipolar disorder, this provides less protection than maintaining lithium therapy during pregnancy.

 Breastfeeding

-While only small amounts of Lithium are transmitted to the infant in breastmilk, there is limited data on the safety of Breastfeeding while on Lithium.
+While only small amounts of lithium are transmitted to the infant in breastmilk, there is limited data on the safety of breastfeeding while on lithium.
 Medical evaluation and monitoring of infants consuming breastmilk during maternal prescription may be indicated.